Snitkin-Lab-Umich/MICRO582-EPI582-Winter-2024/class/class9/README.md

 ***Indexing and Read Mapping:***

-Clean reads are mapped against a finished reference genome using [BWA](http://bio-bwa.sourceforge.net/bwa.shtml "BWA manual"), bowtie or any other short read mapper of choice.
-Choosing the right read mapper is crucial and should be based on the type of analysis and data you are working with.
-Each aligners are meant to be better used with specific types of data, for example:

-For whole genome or whole exome sequencing data: Use BWA for long reads (> 50/100 bp), use Bowtie2 for short reads (< 50/100bp)
-For transcriptomic data (RNA-Seq): use Splice-aware Mapper such as Tophat.
-(Not applicable for microbial data)

 Read Mapping is a time-consuming step that involves searching the reference and finding the optimal location for the alignment for millions of reads.
 Creating an index file of a reference sequence for quick lookup/search operations significantly decreases the time required for read alignment.
 Imagine indexing a genome sequence like the index at the end of a book.
 If you want to know on which page a word appears or a chapter begins, it is much more efficient to look it up in a pre-built index than going through every page of the book.
 Similarly, an index of a large DNA sequence allows aligners to rapidly find shorter sequences embedded within it.

 Note: each read mapper has its own unique way of indexing a reference genome and therefore the reference index created by BWA cannot be used for Bowtie.
 (Most Bioinformatics tools nowadays require some kind of indexing or reference database creation)

+One we have prepared the reference genome for alignment, clean reads (typically an output from Trimmomatic) are mapped against the reference genome using [BWA](http://bio-bwa.sourceforge.net/bwa.shtml "BWA manual"), bowtie or any other short read mapper of choice.
+Choosing the right read mapper is crucial and should be based on the type of analysis and data you are working with.
+Each aligners are meant to be better used with specific types of data, for example:

+For whole genome or whole exome sequencing data: Use BWA for long reads (> 50/100 bp), use Bowtie2 for short reads (< 50/100bp)
+For transcriptomic data (RNA-Seq): use Splice-aware Mapper such as Tophat.
+(Not applicable for microbial data)

 The output of BWA and most of the short-reads aligners is a SAM file.
 SAM format is considered as the standard output for most read aligners and stands for Sequence Alignment/Map format.
 It is a TAB-delimited format that describes how each reads were aligned to the reference sequence.
 Detailed information about the SAM specs can be obtained from this [pdf](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=1&ved=0ahUKEwizkvfAk9rLAhXrm4MKHVXxC9kQFggdMAA&url=https%3A%2F%2Fsamtools.github.io%2Fhts-specs%2FSAMv1.pdf&usg=AFQjCNHFmjxTXKnxYqN0WpIFjZNylwPm0Q) document.

 ***BAM Post-processing and duplicate removal:***

-The next step involves manipulating the SAM files generated by the BWA aligner using [Samtools](http://www.htslib.org/doc/samtools.html "Samtools Manual")

-BAM is the compressed binary equivalent of SAM but are usually quite smaller in size than SAM format.
+TH output of any read mapping step is a file called SAM file which stands for Sequence Alignment/Map format.
+The next step involves converting this SAM files generated by the aligner using [Samtools](http://www.htslib.org/doc/samtools.html "Samtools Manual") into a binary format.
+BAM is a compressed binary equivalent of SAM but are usually quite smaller in size than SAM format.
 Since, parsing through a SAM format is slow, Most of the downstream tools require SAM file to be converted to BAM so that it can be easily sorted and indexed.

-THis Sam to BAM conversion can be performed in two steps: The first section for this step will ask samtools to convert SAM format(-S) to BAM format(-b).
-The next section will sort these converted BAM file using SAMTOOLS
+This Sam to BAM conversion can be performed in two steps: The first step is to convert SAM format(-S) to BAM format(-b).
+The next step sorts this converted BAM file according to the reference genome location.

 SamtoBAM is followed by PCR optical duplicate removal step.
 This step will mark duplicates(PCR optical duplicates) and remove them using [PICARD](http://broadinstitute.github.io/picard/command-line-overview.html#MarkDuplicates "Picard MarkDuplicates")